emmz3230/glsl-starter-file/README.md

-an starter file for an article on glsl
+a starter file for an article on glsl